Nonprofit Board Lab 2025

 Strategic planning has always been vital to nonprofit success—but today’s realities demand a more agile and responsive approach.
 The widening gap between demand and resources is prompting a deeper kind of board governance —willing to explore bold approaches, reimagine partnerships, and ask for what’s truly needed to deliver impact.
 Sometimes that means expanding ambitiously; other times, making tough calls about restructuring or even closing.
 Nonprofits can no longer rely on static, multi-year plans.
 Instead, strategy must become a living tool: a dynamic framework that is mission-anchored and operationally responsive and adaptable to real-time conditions.

-In this session we will clarify the board’s role in planning, oversight, and organizational alignment, explore strategy in three realms, developing the plan, executing the plan and abandoning the plan when strategic pivot is required and explore a range of planning models—from nimble approaches for smaller organizations to structured frameworks for larger institutions—and learn how to choose the right fit based on capacity, complexity, and mission need.
+In this session we clarified the board’s role in planning, oversight, and organizational alignment, explore strategy in three realms, developing the plan, executing the plan and abandoning the plan when strategic pivot is required and explore a range of planning models—from nimble approaches for smaller organizations to structured frameworks for larger institutions—and learned how to choose the right fit based on capacity, complexity, and mission need.

 Speakers